Salient ImageNet: How to discover spurious features in Deep Learning?: Evaluating deep models using the Salient Imagenet dataset

-\textbf{Comparing causal and spurious accuracy of trained models}.
-Next, we compute the causal and spurious accuracy of four standard pretrained models namely, Resnet-50 \citep{He2015DeepRL}, Wide Resnet-50-2 \citep{BMVC2016_87}, Efficientnet-b4 and Efficientnet-b7 \citep{efficientnet19a}.
-In Figure \ref{fig:compare_drops} (top row), we plot the drop in accuracy when noise is added to spurious regions (i.e., causal accuracy - standard accuracy) and also to causal regions (i.e., spurious accuracy - standard accuracy).
+\textbf{Comparing core and spurious accuracy of trained models}.
+Next, we compute the core and spurious accuracy of four standard (i.e. not adversarially trained) pretrained models namely, Resnet-50 \citep{He2015DeepRL}, Wide Resnet-50-2 \citep{BMVC2016_87}, Efficientnet-b4 and Efficientnet-b7 \citep{efficientnet19a}.
+In Figure \ref{fig:compare_drops} (top row), we plot the drop in accuracy when noise is added to spurious regions (i.e., core accuracy - standard accuracy) and also to core regions (i.e., spurious accuracy - standard accuracy).
 We observe a similar drop in performance for all values of $\sigma$ and for all trained models.
-This suggests that trained models do not differentiate between spurious and causal regions of the images for predicting an object class.
-In some sense, this is expected because in the standard Empirical Risk Minimization (ERM) paradigm, models have never explicitly been trained to make such differentiation, suggesting that providing additional supervision during training (for example, segmenting causal/spurious regions as provided in Causal Imagenet or diversifying the training dataset) may be essential to train models that achieve high causal accuracy.
-In Figure \ref{fig:compare_drops} (bottom row), we plot the causal accuracy for $4$ different classes as the noise level $\sigma$ increases.
+This suggests that trained models do not differentiate between spurious and core regions of the images for predicting an object class.
+In some sense, this is expected because in the standard Empirical Risk Minimization (ERM) paradigm, models have never explicitly been trained to make such differentiation, suggesting that providing additional supervision during training (for example, segmenting core/spurious regions as provided in Salient Imagenet or diversifying the training dataset) may be essential to train models that achieve high core accuracy.
+In Figure \ref{fig:compare_drops} (bottom row), we plot the core accuracy for $4$ different classes as the noise level $\sigma$ increases.
 In particular, consider the two classes ``triumphal arch" and ``ostrich" that both have standard accuracy of $100\%$ (at $\sigma=0$).
-However, the causal accuracy for triumphal arch is high even at $\sigma=2.0$ $(\approx 40\%)$ while that for ostrich is almost $0\%$.
-This provides further evidence that the standard accuracy alone is not a reliable measure for model performance in the real world because as we show that the casual accuracy for two classes with the same standard accuracy can be very different.
-We believe having richly annotated training datasets such as Causal Imagenet can lead to training reliable deep models that mainly rely on causal and informative features in their predictions.
+However, the core accuracy for triumphal arch is high even at $\sigma=2.0$ $(\approx 40\%)$ while that for ostrich is almost $0\%$.
+This provides further evidence that {\bf the standard accuracy alone is not a reliable measure for model performance in the real world} because the core accuracy for two classes with the same standard accuracy can be very different.
+We believe having richly annotated training datasets such as Salient Imagenet can lead to training reliable deep models that mainly rely on core and informative features in their predictions.